preloader image

 What Drives Game Development Costs?

 Game development is a layered and collaborative process that combines art, engineering, storytelling and design.
 At a minimum, it includes concept design, prototyping, coding, UI/UX design, art and animation, sound design and quality assurance.
-Depending on the game, you might also need advanced 3D modeling, live multiplayer infrastructure, voice acting, or a custom-built game engine.
+Depending on the game, you might also need advanced 3D modelling, live multiplayer infrastructure, voice acting, or a custom-built game engine.

 Multiple factors drive game cost